MetPX/sarracenia/doc/mesh_gts.rst

 decide for themselves which data sets are worth copying locally.
 As the subscriptions are under local control, there is a sharply reduced need for co-ordination when obtaining new data sets.
 There is also no need for a node to correspond uniquely to a national centre.
 There are many situations where members with more resources assist other members, and that practice could continue by having nodes insert data onto the GTS on other countries' behalf.
 Redundancy for uploading could also be accomplished by uploading to multiple initial sites.

-If there are countries that, for some reason, do not want to directly communicate, they do not subscribe to streams from the respective nations.
+If there are nodes that, for some reason, do not want to directly communicate, they do not subscribe to each others advertisements directly.
 Each can acquire data safely through intermediaries that each is comfortable with.
 As long as there is a single path that leads between the two nodes, data will arrive at each node eventually.
 No explicit action by intermediaries is needed to ensure this exchange, as the normal network will simply route around the missing edge in the graph.

-If there is misbehavior, other nodes can cease subscribing certain data on a node or cease to bring in any data at all from a node which is injecting corrupt or unwanted data.
+If there is misbehaviour, other nodes can cease subscribing certain data on a node or cease to bring in any data at all from a node which is injecting corrupt or unwanted data.
 It could happen that some nations have very good bandwidth and server performance.
 The motivation would be to obtain the data most quickly for themselves, however by implementing this excellent service, it attracts more demand for data from the rest of the world.
 If one node feels they are shouldering too much of the global load of traffic exchange, there are many straight-forward means encourage use of other nodes: not posting, delayed posting, traffic shaping, etc...
 All of these techniques are straight-forward applications of industry technology, without the need to resort to WMO specific standards.

 Using An Open Reference Stack